 Best Plan N rates of $147 per month

 Medico Corp offers four Medigap plan types.
 The company ranks first for Plan N in the state at just $147 per month, beating competitors by $53.
-Medico Corp offers Plans A, F, G, and N, with costs ranging from $59 to $286.
+Medico Corp has Plans A, F, G, and N. Costs range from $59 to $286.

 Transamerica